Proof-of-concept of a xenon-based cryogenic heat pump demonstrator for future liquid xenon observatories: Demonstration measurement

-An unintentional feedback between the control loop of the expansion valve and flow controller led to an oscillating opening of the expansion valve, and consequently small anti-correlated oscillations in the liquid levels of about \qty{0.2}{\milli \meter} peak-to-peak, as well as small oscillations in the gas flow and system pressures.
-To minimize the impact of these oscillations on relevant system parameters like: temperature, pressure and flow, each measurement was averaged over a time period corresponding to at least two full oscillation periods of about \qty{15}{min}, after an initial waiting time of about \qty{5}{min} between heat load changes.
-Only the measured values for condenser pressure $p_\mathrm{C}$ and the condenser temperature $T_\mathrm{C}$ of the $P_\mathrm{E}=\qty{50}{\watt}$, and $P_\mathrm{E}=\qty{70}{\watt}$ measurement were estimated differently.
-At these measurements the copper pins of the condenser have not reached an equilibrium temperature yet, given a larger load jump from \qty{0}{\watt} to \qty{50}{\watt}.
-Consequently, for these two measurements $T_\mathrm{C}$ and $p_\mathrm{C}$ were estimated by averaging only over the last \qty{2}{min} of the measurement period.
+An unintentional feedback between the control loop of the expansion valve and flow controller led to an oscillating opening of the expansion valve, and consequently small anti-correlated oscillations in the liquid levels (\qty{\pm0.1}{\milli \meter}), as well as small oscillations in the gas flow (\qty{\pm0.64}{slpm}), system pressures (\qty{\pm0.01}{\bar}) and temperature (\qty{\pm0.2}{\celsius}) which are all in phase.
+A faster control loop adjusted before the presented measurements allowed for a more stable operation, but required a constant actuation of the expansion valve motor.
+To reduce the stress on the valve and its motor, the control was relaxed, accepting small residual oscillation as trade-off.
+To minimize the impact of these oscillations on the relevant system parameters: temperature, pressure and flow, each measurement was averaged over a time period corresponding to at least two full oscillation periods of about \qty{15}{min}, after an initial waiting time of about \qty{5}{min} between heat load changes.
+Only the measured values for condenser pressure $p_\mathrm{C}$ and the condenser temperature $T_\mathrm{C}$ of the $P_\mathrm{E}=\qty{50}{\watt}$ and $P_\mathrm{E}=\qty{70}{\watt}$ measurements were estimated differently.
+At these measurements, the copper pins of the condenser have not reached an equilibrium temperature yet, given a larger load jump from \qty{0}{\watt} to \qty{50}{\watt}.
+Consequently, for these two measurements, $T_\mathrm{C}$ and $p_\mathrm{C}$ were estimated by averaging only over the last \qty{2}{min} of the measurement period.
 No significant impact on the derived heating and cooling power with respect to other neighboring load measurements was found in the later analysis (see also Fig. \ref{fig:cooling_heating}).
-The statistical uncertainty of the averaged parameters are all negligible compared to their respective systematic uncertainties.
+The statistical uncertainties of the averaged parameters are all negligible compared to their respective systematic uncertainties, and the differences between amplitudes and median of the oscillations are at the same order of magnitude as the uncertainties for the temperature and pressure readings.
+Only the flow exhibits a slightly larger difference which is accounted for as an additional systematic uncertainty in the analysis as discussed in section \ref{sec:results}.